 This tiny flashlight (fits in the palm at a bit over 9cm) packs a super bright 300 lumens and runs on three different settings.
 It;s a water-resistant adjustable light that can be zoomed in or widened depending on what you are using it for.
 It runs on a single AA battery and lasts for quite some time, so it’s not an energy drainer like you would find in some other high lumens compact lights.

-The contents of this bag provide light, food and water, sanitation, warmth and cooling, first aid, power, and tools.
-The 20+ contents of the bag are packed in a clear, waterproof pouch which is big enough to pack into the back of a car seat and remain there until you actually need it.
+The contents of this bag provides rope, safety vest, tools, jumper cables, screwdriver, flashlight, first aid kit and more.
+The 40+ contents of the bag are packed in a clear, waterproof pouch which is big enough to pack into the back of a car seat and remain there until you actually need it.
 Effectively it’s a bug out disaster-proof bag designed to sit in the car for when you need to get out in a rush.

 A hand crank radio is a highly recommended preparedness item by most disaster and emergency service agencies for a number of reasons.
 You don’t need power to use it and you are able to hear important alerts for your area when a disaster has occurred or and the power is out.